purplebugs/alpaca-map-prototype/README.md

 - Calculation of fixed distance using Google maps distance matrix API to console
 - Client side calculation of fixed distance using Google maps distance matrix, render map in browser
 - Use browser Geolocation API to get and show current location when user clicks button on homepage
+- Map showing location of alpacas based on GeoJSON - uses mock alpaca data
+- Calculate distance of alpaca from my current location - uses mock alpaca data

+In progress:

+- Create APIs that get data from Elasticsearch

 Not done:

-- Map showing location of alpacas based on GeoJSON
+- Map showing location of alpacas based on GeoJSON - using data from Elasticsearch
-- Calculation distance of alpaca from my current location
+- Calculate distance of alpaca from my current location - using data from Elasticsearch

 ## Credits 👏